bjorndonald/interactive_pdf_viewer/README.md

 # Interactive PDF Viewer

 A Flutter plugin that provides interactive PDF viewing capabilities for iOS devices using PDFKit.
-This plugin allows you to view PDFs, extract text content, and interact with the document through various gestures.
+This plugin allows you to view PDFs, extract text content, manage quotes, and interact with the document through various gestures.

+> **Important Note**: This plugin currently supports iOS devices only.
+Android and other platforms are not supported at this time.

 ## Features